Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Literature Overview

 \subsection{Goal-Oriented Semantic Communications}

 Information \emph{accuracy} has long been the primary performance metric in information and control theory~\cite{shannon, gallager1968information, schenato2007foundations}.
 The rate-distortion theorem, however, makes clear that many emerging cyber-physical systems cannot reliably communicate the massive volumes of machine-type data they generate.
-From a data significance perspective, they need not do so, as raw measurements can be correlated, redundant, or irrelevant to achieving the system's goals.
+From a data significance perspective, they need not do so: raw measurements often contain substantial superfluous information that is correlated, redundant, or irrelevant to the system's goals.

 \emph{Timeliness} has emerged as a crucial requirement in applications such as intelligent transportation, industrial automation, and swarm robotics~\cite{luo2023real, vitturi2013industrial, gielis2022critical}.
-The AoI was introduced in~\cite{kaul2012real} to quantify the timeliness (or freshness) of the information that a remote receiver has about a source.
-Reviews of AoI and its applications can be found in~\cite{yates2021age, sun2022age, pappas2023age}.
-It is worth noting that the impact of aged information on networked control systems (NCSs) has been independently and extensively studied from a control-theoretic perspective~\cite{sinopoli2004kalman, schenato2008optimal}.
-In particular, a Kalman filter produces estimates of a linear Gaussian process and pushes them into the data queue for transmission.
-For control stability, it is unnecessary to transmit every queued packet, since the newest estimate is as accurate as the older ones and therefore best reflects the current state of the system (see, e.g.,~\cite{shi2011sensor, leong2017sensor, liu2022remote, luo2025remote}).
+The AoI was introduced in~\cite{kaul2012real} to quantify the freshness of the information that a remote receiver has about a source.
+Reviews of AoI and its applications can be found in~\cite{yates2021age, sun2022age}, and~\cite{pappas2023age}.
+It is worth noting that the impact of aged information on networked control systems (NCSs) has been independently studied from a control-theoretic perspective~\cite{sinopoli2004kalman, schenato2008optimal}.
+In particular, a Kalman filter produces estimates of a linear Gaussian process and pushes them into a data queue for transmission.
+For control stability, it is unnecessary to transmit every queued packet, since the newest estimate is as accurate as the older ones and best reflects the current state of the system; see, e.g.,~\cite{shi2011sensor, leong2017sensor, liu2022remote, luo2025remote}.
 This canonical example illustrates the basic idea of AoI: when the newest measurement best reflects the system status, outdated information can be discarded to ensure timely operation at the destination.
-However, this assumption does not always hold.
+However, this is not always the case.
 Recent studies have shown that age-based policies are often suboptimal for monitoring general information sources, such as Wiener processes~\cite{sun2020sampling}, Ornstein-Uhlenbeck processes~\cite{ornee2021sampling}, and Markov chains~\cite{stamatakis2019control, salimnejad2023state, luo2025semantic}.